Candice-Leigh-King/moving-moran/_posts/2020-09-10-moving-to-canada.md

     left_image: /images/movingmoran-lake.jpeg
   - section-type: blog-text
     text-html: >-
-      <h1>Tip 2: Cleaning products</h1><p>&nbsp;</p><p>Let&rsquo;s dive in a
+      <h1>Why we're moving</h1><p>&nbsp;</p><p>Let&rsquo;s dive in a little
-      little deeper on how we first met!!!
+      deeper on how we first met!!!
 We have made videos on YouTube and spoken about it on Instagram on how we met online, but now let&rsquo;s get down to the specifics and answer the most common questions we are asked.</p>
   - section-type: blog-fixed
     blog-fixed_image: /images/banner.jpeg
   - section-type: blog-text-featured